zscaler/terraform-aws-cloud-connector-modules/examples/cc_ha/README.md

-# Zscaler "cc_gwlb" deployment type
+# Zscaler "cc_ha" deployment type

 This deployment type is intended for brownfield/production purposes.
-By default, it will create 1 new VPC with 2 public subnets and 2 Cloud Connector private subnets; 1 IGW; 2 NAT Gateways; 4 Cloud Connector VMs (2 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; Number of Cloud Connectors and subnets deployed, ability to use existing resources (VPC, subnets, IGW, NAT Gateways), toggle ZPA/R53 resources; generates local key pair .pem file for ssh access; Gateway Load Balancer auto registers service IPs to target group with health checks; VPC Endpoint Service; 2 GWLB Endpoints (1 in each Cloud Connector subnet)
+By default, it will create 1 new VPC with 2 public subnets and 2 Cloud Connector private subnets; 1 IGW; 2 NAT Gateways; 2 Cloud Connector VMs (2 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; BYO ability to use existing resources (VPC, subnets, IGW, NAT Gateways), and toggle ZPA/R53 and Lambda HA failover features; generates local key pair .pem file for ssh access; Gateway Load Balancer auto registers service IPs to target group with health checks; VPC Endpoint Service; 2 GWLB Endpoints (1 in each Cloud Connector subnet)<br>

+*** For production deployments and better scaling/resliency, we highly advise leveraging Gateway Load Balancer (GWLB) rather than HA with Lambda failover.
+You can refer to deployment type "cc_gwlb" for this reference architecture.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements